great-expectations/great_expectations/docs/guides/validation/checkpoints/how_to_create_a_new_checkpoint.md

 #### 2d.
 (Optional) Check your stored Checkpoint config

-If the Store backend of your Checkpoint Store is on the local filesystem, you can navigate to the `checkpoints` store directory that is configured in `great_expectations.yml` and find the configuration files corresponding to the Checkpoints you created.
+If the <TechnicalTag tag="store" text="Store" /> backend of your <TechnicalTag tag="checkpoint_store" text="Checkpoint Store" /> is on the local filesystem, you can navigate to the `checkpoints` store directory that is configured in `great_expectations.yml` and find the configuration files corresponding to the Checkpoints you created.

 #### 2e.
 (Optional) Test run the new Checkpoint and open Data Docs